Originally published on The Daily Positive.

 1. Try something new.

 When we open ourselves up to new experiences, we discover passions we never imagined!
 If I was told three years ago I would be spending my free time stand-up paddle boarding down the river, I wouldn’t believe it.
 And if I was told this new passion would trigger a career change, I really wouldn’t believe it.
 This all came from taking a beginner paddle boarding class.
-If you think you’d like to start paddle boarding or even just know more about it check out the paddle guru.

 2. Try something old.